 “If you want somewhere or want to go somewhere you know that people are going to take an interest into it and take care of your mouth like it’s their mouth then you probably will want to go here.”

 A cracked tooth or chipped tooth is anything but fun.
 Apart from the pain, it affects the appearance of your smile and can lead to tooth decay, acute infection, nerve damage, and abscesses.

 So, what if you knocked out a tooth?
 What can you do?
 First of all, do not leave a broken tooth untreated.
-Unless you want to risk severe health complications like the ones we’ve listed above.
+Unless you want to risk severe health complications like the ones we have listed above.
 Visit Georgia Prosthodontics in Atlanta for complex cases of reconstructive dentistry related to broken teeth, chipped teeth, or cracked teeth.

 Causes of a broken, chipped or cracked tooth